 Should I come earlier than my scheduled time?

 Nope.
-Your scheduled time is the start time for you to be there and to get in hair and makeup.
-Please do not show up early as we might still be prepping the studio and getting things ready for you!
+Your scheduled time is the start time for you to be there whether you are getting hair/mu done or not.
+Please do not show up super early as we might still be prepping the studio and getting things ready for you!

 Where is the studio?

 We are located at 220 East Washington in St. Louis, Michigan (its a red, Victorian house on the corner of M-46 and Clinton Street).
-The studio is on the entire top floor and either my stylist or I will be ready to walk you up there and get things started!
+The studio is on the entire top floor and normally I will meet you at the back door to walk you up.

 Where should I park?